arielsilvestri/advanced_js_materials/README.md

 #Advanced JavaScript Lessons
-This repo contains information pertaining to my deep-dive into JavaScript learnings.
+This repo contains information pertaining to my deep-dive into JavaScript learnings, taken from [this video series]( https://frontendmasters.com/courses/advanced-javascript/).

 ##[An In-Depth Look At Scope](./scope)
 ##[An Examination of Closures](./closure)